 - 2. Identification and measurement of changes in methods.
 Changes in methods are clearly identified and their impact measured to facilitate reconciliation. - 3.
 Publication and explanation of breaks in time series.
-Breaks in the series are explained and methods for ensuring reconciliation over a period of time made publicly available.
+Breaks in the series are explained and methods for ensuring reconciliation over a period of time are made public.